enthusiastic-js/form-observer/docs/form-validity-observer/integrations/README.md

 ##### Handling Mismatched Constraint Properties

-If your framework behaves unorthodoxically by using JS properties for the `props` instead of HTML attributes, then you will have to add an object that maps HTML attributes to JS properties to this function.
+If your framework behaves unorthodoxically by using JS properties for the form field `props` instead of HTML attributes, then you will have to create an object that maps HTML attributes to JS properties for this function.
 But that update is easy to do.
 The only framework that we currently know would cause this problem is `React`.
 You can look at our code for the [`@form-observer/react`](https://github.com/enthusiastic-js/form-observer/tree/main/packages/react) package to see how we handle that issue.

-`Svelte`, like many other frameworks does not have this issue.
-So no additional code is necessary.
+`Svelte`, like many other frameworks, does not have this issue; so no additional code is necessary here.

 ### 5&rpar; Enjoy Your New `createFormValidityObserver` Utility Function!